 4. Do one thing you love every day

-As lame as it may sound, do one every day that you love!
-This doesn’t have to complicated or difficult, but simply an activity that you enjoy.
+As lame as it may sound, do one thing you love every day!
+This doesn’t have to be time-consuming or difficult, but simply an activity that you enjoy.

 For example, if you enjoy reading, make a point of taking half an hour out of your day to read a new book.
 Love a particular TV series?
 Be sure to watch an episode of it whenever you can.
 Even hanging out with your best friend can bring you a few moments of uncomplicated joy.

 Introducing things you love into your life can help to convince your sub-conscious mind that you are happy and can make a huge difference.